OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/interp.rst

 If we allow the optimizer to vary the thickness of each element, then we have a design variable vector that is as wide as the number of elements in the model.
 This may perform poorly if we have a large number of elements in the beam.
-If we assume that the optimal beam thickness is going to have a smooth continuous variation over the length of the beam, then it is a good candidate for using an interpolation component like BSplinesComp.
+If we assume that the optimal beam thickness is going to have a smooth continuous variation over the length of the beam, then it is a good candidate for using an interpolation component like BsplinesComp.

-For this example, we have 25 elements, but can reduce that to 5 control points for the optimizer's design variables by including the BSplinesComp.
+For this example, we have 25 elements, but can reduce that to 5 control points for the optimizer's design variables by including the BsplinesComp.

 The code for the top system is this: